IBM/analog-nas/README.md

 # AnalogNAS

 ## Description
-**AnalogNas** is a modular and flexible framework to facilitate implementation of Analog-aware Neural Architecture Search.
+**AnalogNas** is a modular and flexible framework to facilitate the implementation of Analog-aware Neural Architecture Search.
 It offers high-level classes to define: the search space, the accuracy evaluator, and the search strategy.
 It leverages [the aihwkit framework](https://github.com/IBM/aihwkit) to apply hardware-aware training with analog non-idealities and noise included. **AnalogNAS** obtained architectures are more robust during inference on Analog Hardware.
 We also include two evaluators trained to rank the architectures according to their analog training accuracy.

 > :warning: This library is currently in beta and under active development.
-> Please be mindful of potential issues and keep an eye for improvements,
+> Please be mindful of potential issues and monitor for improvements,
-> new features and bug fixes in upcoming versions.
+> new features, and bug fixes in upcoming versions.

 [**Setup**](#setup)
 | [**Usage**](#usage)